-1996 GMC C2500 Repair Question
+1996 GMC C2500 • 262,000 miles

 I doubt it, but would damp weather affect that.
 The problem goes away when the engine has run hot for awhile, or when the weather is hotter and dry.

-ok, how about the coolant sensor?? this will effect fuel mixture according to temperature.
+Ok, how about the coolant sensor?
+This will effect fuel mixture according to temperature.

-Was wondering if the wiring, etc. between the cam sensor and crankshaft sensor could be going bad since it is affected by rain and high humidity so much.
+Was wondering if the wiring, etc. Between the cam sensor and crankshaft sensor could be going bad since it is affected by rain and high humidity so much.

 Doubt if coolant sensor was checked.
 P1345 code was for crankshaft position/camshaft position correlation fault, so I think they were concentrating on those two areas.

-how do I ohm it out.
+How do I ohm it out.
 Are they directly connected or is there something between them?

-you need to see the color wires for the sensors back at the pcm. you connect one lead at the pcm and the other at the sensor and make sure you have a reading.
+You need to see the color wires for the sensors back at the pcm.
+You connect one lead at the pcm and the other at the sensor and make sure you have a reading.